 We’ve made it easier for you to access your housing letters.

-From October, if you’re a main applicant or tenant and have provided us with an email address, you’ll receive an email with a secure link to your letter.
+If you’re a main applicant or tenant and have provided us with an email address, you’ll receive an email with a secure link to your letter.
 Clicking the link will open up a PDF version of your letter for you to view.
 Clients will also receive a small number of letters by SMS with a secure link.